erikhyrkas/snakes/training_data/llama-wiki-9.md

 **Culture**

 Crimean culture is a mix of Russian, Ukrainian, and Turkish influences.
 Many Crimeans speak Russian or Ukrainian as their primary language.
 Traditional music and dance are also important parts of Crimean culture.

-**References**

-This article has been written based on information from reliable sources.
-If you need more details or would like to contribute to this wiki, please feel free to do so!
 <end>

 Write a wiki article about the Ganges.<start>**Ganges River**